patrick-klein/script.library.integration.tool/README.md

 If you change your mind later, you can select any blocked item from the list and choose "Remove".

+### Tutorial - Settings

+You can customize the behavior of this addon from the settings.
+The following options can be changed:

+#### General
+**Use custom managed folder** - Lets you select a custom managed folder instead of the default addon userdata folder.
+This folder may be used by multiple Kodi instances.
+Sharing a managed folder between Windows and non-Windows computers is not recommended.

+**Use custom metadata folder** - Lets you select a custom metadata folder, instead of creating a Metadata subfolder in the managed folder.
+This folder may be used by multiple Kodi instances.
+Sharing a metadata folder between Windows and non-Windows computers is not recommended.

+**Max recursion when finding videos** - Some plugins have content spread across multiple pages.
+This setting specifies how many pages should be loaded before stopping.
+Use a value of 0 to load all pages.

+#### Movies
+**Add movies without staging** - By default, all new synced movies will be moved to staging.
+This option allows you to automatically add movies directly to the library.
+There is also an option to only automatically add movies that already have metadata.

+#### TV Shows
+**Add TV show items without staging** - By default, all new synced TV show items will be moved to staging.
+This option allows TV show items with properly formatted episode IDs to be automatically added to the library.
+There is also an option to only add automatically TV show items that already have metadata.

+**Use TV show artwork if episode thumb is unavailable** - Kodi can't create thumbnails from stream files, so this option will allow the addon to attempt copying the TV show thumb/fanart instead if an episode thumb isn't available.

+#### Development
+**Enable development options** - Keep this option disabled, as it may slow down the addon.

 ## Recommended Addons

 ### Video Plugins